 About Online Colleges in South Carolina

-2018 data from the NCES indicated that 10.7% of college students in South Carolina were enrolled exclusively in online courses.
+2018 data from the NCES indicated that 10.7% of college students in South Carolina were enrolled exclusively in courses at online colleges.
 Another 22.3% were participating in a hybrid of online and on-campus courses.
 These numbers continue to rise as colleges increase their online course offerings.

 University of South Carolina (UofSC) offers more than 1000 online courses, which can lead to special certifications, undergraduate, or graduate degrees.
 The selection of programs at the graduate level is especially diverse, covering arts, sciences, engineering, education, nursing, information science, and more.
 Several of UofSC’s master’s programs have been recognized by U.S. News and World Reports.